External Hard Drive Not Showing Up on Mac

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

 Written by Joel Lockard Joel Lockard Contributing Writer • 7 articles Joel Lockard, a contributing writer for Handy Recovery, primarily showcases his expertise through articles on Apple-related technology and Mac applications, including data recovery.
 This expertise is rooted in his experience at MacUpdate, where he served as Editorial Content Editor, App Data Editor, and Support Agent for over three years.
 Since joining our project in 2020, Joel has continued to inspire us with his insightful and innovative content.
-LinkedIn Edited by Alejandro Santos Alejandro Santos Staff Writer • 53 articles Alejandro Santos is a staff writer for Handy Recovery, covering a broad range of topics with a particular focus on data loss issues on macOS and data management for Apple devices.
+Edited by Alejandro Santos Alejandro Santos Staff Writer • 57 articles Alejandro Santos is a staff writer for Handy Recovery Advisor, covering a broad range of topics with a particular focus on data loss issues on macOS and data management for Apple devices.
 Alejandro joined the team at the end of 2021, and since then, he has continually been scaling new heights and refining his skills as a technical writer and data specialist.
 LinkedIn Approved by Andrey Vasilyev Andrey Vasilyev Editor Andrey Vasilyev is an Editorial Advisor for Handy Recovery.
 Andrey is a software engineer expert with extensive expertise in data recovery, computer forensics, and data litigation.
 Andrey brings over 12 years of experience in software development, database administration, and hardware repair to the team.
 LinkedIn

 Is your external hard drive not showing up on Mac?
 It could be harmless, but there’s a good chance that something is wrong with your drive (or your Mac).
 If there is, data loss will happen soon if it hasn’t already.
 While the situation isn’t hopeless, you need to act quickly.